A Tight Bound of Hard Thresholding: Hard Thresholding in Large-Scale Optimization

-We isolate the corollary because it implies that if one is solving a convex problem without the sparsity constraint but the optimal solution happens to be sparse, it is safe to perform hard thresholding without loss of optimality.
-We exemplify this with another convex algorithm SAGA~\cite{saga} in Appendix~\ref{sec:app:saga}.
-In the noiseless compressed sensing setting where $\by = \bA \bx^*$, the corollary guarantees that HT-SVRG exactly recovers the underlying true signal $\bx^*$ when $F(\bx)$ is chosen as the least-squares loss.
-This is simply due to the fact that we have $\hx = \bx^*$ and $\nabla F(\hx) = \bA\trans (\bA\bx^* - \by) = 0$.
+It implies that if one is solving a convex problem without the sparsity constraint but the optimal solution happens to be sparse, it is safe to perform hard thresholding without loss of optimality.
+We exemplify such behavior with another algorithm SAGA~\cite{saga} in Appendix~\ref{sec:app:saga}.
+In the noiseless compressed sensing setting where $\by = \bA \bx^*$, the corollary guarantees that HT-SVRG exactly recovers the underlying true signal $\bx^*$ when $F(\bx)$ is chosen as the least-squares loss in that $\xopt = \bx^*$ and $\nabla F(\bx^*) = \bA\trans (\bA\bx^* - \by) = \bzero$.

-Now we proceed with a more involved analysis to bound the quantity $\tau$.
-We point out that the optimization error $\tau$ in Theorem~\ref{thm:general} is dominated by the quantity $T$.
-To see this, we consider the choice $\eta = \eta' / L$ for some constant $\eta' < 1/4$ and $\nu = 1/(1-\eta \alpha)$ as an example.
-Note that such a choice only simplifies the constants.
-One may derive similar results for other $\nu$ as long as the step size is inversely proportional to $L$, which is actually a common practice in the literature~\cite{nesterov2004introductory}.
-As we have discussed, the update frequency $m$ has to be large enough, i.e.,